mianyay/Mouse-cover/README.md

 # Mouse-cover
-A cover designed for a mouse, specifically for the Bambu Lab Wireless Mouse Components Kit.
-The cover will be 3D printed and then connected with the kit.
+This is a cover designed for a mouse, specifically for the Bambu Lab Wireless Mouse Components Kit.
+The cover was made on Onshape CAD.
+The cover and mid will be 3D printed and then connected with the kit.

 ## View the mouse model on Onshape
 [View on Onshape]